Donate

 Before the negotiations

-Djibouti was among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
+Djibouti was also among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
 The pledge was instrumental in building momentum and support for convening the TPNW negotiations.

 Further information